• Blogs

 EIP-7702 addresses these issues.
 Interestingly, Vitalik Buterin (Ethereum founder) wrote it only 22 minutes before the Ethereum Foundation meeting on EIP-3074.
 EIP-7702 acts as an advanced proposal that compromises between ERC-4337 and EIP-3074.
 After its implementation, externally owned accounts (EOAs) can briefly operate as smart contract wallets when processing a transaction and then return back to their original state once the transaction completes.
 Since EIP-3074 can confuse users as to whether to permanently move to smart contract wallets or keep using their EOAs with EIP-3074, EIP-7702 solves this confusion by temporarily enabling EOA to set a smart contract code for the wallet during transactions.

 EOF stands for Ethereum Object Format.
-It is the new standard introduced as part of the Ethereum Pectra upgrade, aiming to enhance the creation and execution of Smart contracts.
+It is the new standard originally introduced as part of the Ethereum Pectra upgrade, aiming to enhance the creation and execution of Smart contracts.
 EOF also contains some improvements for the Ethereum Virtual Machine (EVM) to make it more efficient and capable of handling more transactions simultaneously.
-The inclusion of EOF EIPs in the Ethereum Pectra upgrade will further enhance its overall performance.
+The inclusion of EOF EIPs in Ethereum's upcoming Pectra upgrade will further enhance its overall performance.
 As the Ethereum network grows, the enhancements by the EOF EIPs to the EVM and smart contract structure will play a key role.

 These EOF EIPs included in the meta-EIP-7692 are - EIP-663, EIP-3540, EIP-3670, EIP-4200, EIP-4750, EIP-5450, EIP-6206, EIP-7069, EIP-7480, EIP-7620, and EIP-7698.